A pair of white underwear with pink glitter on a green background

 What Are the Treatments For STIs?

 If you do end up being diagnosed with an STI instead of BV, there's no need to panic!
 STIs like chlamydia, gonorrhea, and trichomoniasis are curable and super easy to treat.
-Wisp doctors can make a diagnosis via STI testing and get you an appropriate treatment that will target your infection (which helps ensure the medication you take will be effective).
-Our doctors might also recommend a daily probiotic to restore your gut flora, especially during, or after antibiotic treatment.
+Wisp medical providers can make a diagnosis via STI testing and get you an appropriate treatment that will target your infection (which helps ensure the medication you take will be effective).
+Our providers might also recommend a daily probiotic to restore your gut flora, especially during, or after antibiotic treatment.

 BV is a mild bacterial infection that's easy to treat and poses no inherent concerns.
 However, since it lowers your body's ability to fight other diseases or infections, it's super important that you seek medical treatment if you're experiencing any of the symptoms linked to BV to prevent contracting STDs or other infections.